Current Activities

 As a core part of the CCC, we work to connect conservation leaders from across the region.
 We use trail crews as a platform for international exchange – creating opportunities for cross-border collaboration that can help build a more sustainable future for the Caucasus.

-In 2023, we are hosting bilateral exchanges for trail crew leaders from Georgia-Armenia and Georgia-Azerbaijan.
+In 2023, we hosted bilateral exchanges for trail crew leaders from Georgia-Armenia and Georgia-Azerbaijan.
+The TCT also held its first trilateral trail summit bringing together trail leaders from all three countries.

 In future years, the CCC aims to provide a forum for trilateral exchanges bringing together youth from all three countries of the South Caucasus to build relationships in a setting through which young people can explore their interests in nature, sustainability, hiking, and trail building.